 Hedges & Company consumer survey data shows this online research is concentrated in four areas: Consumers use online search (74% of all parts and accessories consumers); they look at auto parts retailer websites (73%); manufacturer websites (57%) and automotive forums (47%).

-We are projecting a drop in digital influence in 2020.
+We projected a drop in digital influence in 2020.
 That’s because a significant portion of auto parts retail industry revenue comes from traditional retail channels.
 These channels include auto parts chain stores, independent retailers, service repair shops, big box stores and other auto parts retailers.
 Revenue through these retail channels is projected to be down from 2019.

 We expect 2021 to rebound ahead of 2019.
 By 2023, digital influence on parts and accessory sales will increase to over $168 billion in parts and accessory sales.